mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 However, to help us facilitate this, please let us know if you have any fitting problems that you would like to share.

-Further, if you think you have a bright idea for new minimizer please do not hesitate to either let us know or test out your idea yourself using the fit benchmarking tests discussed below.
+Further, if you think you have a bright idea for a new minimizer please do not hesitate to either let us know or test out your idea yourself using the fit benchmarking tests discussed below.